 Breathalyzer tests are not infallible, either.
 If the machine is not properly calibrated, if there are mechanical errors, or if the test is not administered correctly, the results can be inaccurate.
 Police officers need to be properly trained and have appropriate refresher training.
-Some medical conditions can create a false positive result.
+Some medical conditions can create a false-positive result.

 At the Law Offices of Elling & Elling, we are committed to keeping inaccurate field sobriety or breath tests from being used against our clients in DUI, DWI and other alcohol-related cases.
-We have been providing criminal defense for clients in central Maryland for more than 35 years.

 If you are facing drunk driving charges, do not delay — to schedule a free initial consultation with a lawyer, contact us online or by telephone.
 Call 301-637-0281 or toll free at 866-470-5187.